Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 France has many other genuinely spectacular regions, from Normandy to Brittany to the Alsace (and its wines and Christmas markets) or the wild Ardèche, to mention just a few.

-France may be slightly smaller than the state of Texas, but it packs a punch way above its size when it comes to history, diversity (culinary, cultural and linguistic), and sheer authentic character.
+France may be slightly smaller than the state of Texas, but it punches way above its size when it comes to history, diversity (culinary, cultural and linguistic), and sheer authentic character.
 I'm doing my best to explore every corner!

 Bordeaux